-Emma Stone Is Unrecognizable As Legendary Disney Villainess ‘Cruella’
+Emma Stone Is Unrecognizable As Legendary Disney Villainess 'Cruella'

 Glenn portrayed the devilish character in the 1996 live-action adaptation of 101 Dalmations.
 She is also an executive producer of the new film.

-The original is a Disney animated classic released in 1961 and called One Hundred and One Dalmatians.
+The original movie, One Hundred and One Dalmatians, is a Disney animated classic that was released in 1961.

-Cruella was first announced in 2013, but Stone wasn’t cast as its lead until 2016 said The Wrap.
+Cruella was first announced in 2013, but Stone wasn't cast as its lead until 2016, per The Wrap.
 It took another three years for production to begin.
-It completed filming in November 2019 and was originally expected to hit theaters during the 2020 holiday season before it was pushed ahead to 2021.
+Filming was completed in November 2019 and it was originally expected to hit theaters during the 2020 holiday season before it was pushed back to 2021.